ray-project/ray/doc/source/cluster/kubernetes/user-guides/configuring-autoscaling.md

 The Autoscaler does this by adjusting the number of nodes (Ray Pods) in the cluster based on the resources required by tasks, actors, or placement groups.

 The Autoscaler utilizes logical resource requests, indicated in `@ray.remote` and shown in `ray status`, not the physical machine utilization, to scale.
-If a user launches an actor, task, or placement group and resources are insufficient, the Autoscaler queues the request.
+If you launch an actor, task, or placement group and resources are insufficient, the Autoscaler queues the request.
 It adjusts the number of nodes to meet queue demands and removes idle nodes that have no tasks, actors, or objects over time.

 <!-- TODO(ekl): probably should change the default kuberay examples to not use autoscaling -->